 - Gloves & safety goggles if desired (not required!)

 - Rags & towels (things might get messy!)

-Here are 8 things you can try today to fix your clogged bathroom sink.
+Here are 8 things you can try today to fix your clogged bathroom sink drain.
 If you’re not comfortable performing any of these steps, please call Western Rooter & Plumbing to get a professional plumber down to your house ASAP to fix your clogged sink drain immediately!